 The plan provides replacement income for disabilities that are considered short term in nature as well as those which may last for extended periods.
 Depending on your age at the time disability commences, the plan may continue disability payments until age 70.
 Please visit the following link for more detailed information:

-K. EMPLOYEE REIMBURSEMENT ACCOUNT PROGRAM: FLEXIBLE SPENDING ACCOUNT (FSA) & HEALTH SAVINGS ACCOUNT (HSA)
+H. EMPLOYEE REIMBURSEMENT ACCOUNT PROGRAM: FLEXIBLE SPENDING ACCOUNT (FSA) & HEALTH SAVINGS ACCOUNT (HSA):

-FSAs and HSAs allow you to set up an account to pre-fund your anticipated, eligible dependent day care expenses and/or medical services and supplies that are normally not covered by your insurances.
+FSAs and HSAs allow you to set up an account to pre-fund your anticipated, eligible dependent day care expenses or medical services and supplies that are normally not covered by your insurance.
 You decide how much to set aside and that amount is deducted from each paycheck before your Federal, State, and FICA taxes are calculated, saving you money on taxes.
-Please visit the following link for more detailed information:
+Please visit the following links for more detailed information:

 The WDC is an Internal Revenue Code Section 457 deferred compensation plan.
 With a WDC account, you can invest pre-tax or Roth (post-tax) dollars in a variety of investment options.